spotlightpa/poor-richard/content/about/ideas-festival.md

 ## Agenda

-### 9–10:30am | Community Spotlight Breakfast (Ticketed)
+### 9–10:30am | Community Spotlight Breakfast (Studio 238, Ticketed) - SOLD OUT

 Over the past year, Spotlight PA published a [*Community Spotlight* series](https://www.spotlightpa.org/topics/community-profile/), which celebrated neighbors making Berks County a better place to live, work, and do business.
-Now, we're bringing together our Community Spotlight honorees, community leaders, and supporters for a special breakfast celebration. **This is the only ticketed event of the festival.
-Buy tickets [here](https://www.zeffy.com/en-US/ticketing/united-way-community-spotlight-breakfast).**
+Now, we're bringing together our Community Spotlight honorees, community leaders, and supporters for a special breakfast celebration. **This is the only ticketed event of the festival and it is now SOLD OUT.
+No tickets will be sold at the door. **

 * **Speakers:**

   * Monica Reyes, Vice President for Programs and Initiatives, Berks County Community Foundation
   * Tammy White, President, United Way of Berks County

-### 10:30am–12pm | Data Centers: What's Coming, What's at Stake
+### 10:30am–12pm | Data Centers: What's Coming, What's at Stake (Boscov Theater)

 Pennsylvania, like the rest of the United States, is experiencing a surge in proposed data center development, including a project in Cumru Township in Berks County.
 What does that mean for local energy and water use, land, jobs, and quality of life for the communities that could host these centers?
 Join experts for a live edition of Spotlight PA's popular "Community Forum" series where we'll discuss the data center boom, its potential benefits and consequences, and the role residents and local governments can play in determining what happens next.